gopheracademy/gopheracademy-web/content/advent-2019/cmdline.md

 ## Progress

-Some operations can take long time, one way to make them faster is not by optimizing the code but by showing a spinner/progress bar.
-Don't beleive me, here's an excerpt from a [Nielsen research](https://www.nngroup.com/articles/progress-indicators/)
+Some operations can take long time, one way to make them faster is not by optimising the code but by showing a spinner/progress bar.
+Don't believe me, here's an excerpt from a [Nielsen research](https://www.nngroup.com/articles/progress-indicators/)